danitso/comilajs/README.md

 ## Synopsis

-This library aims to provide a lightweight Common Language Runtime for web applications without the need for browser plug-ins or server-side execution.
+This library aims to provide a lightweight Common Language Runtime for web applications without the need for browser plugins or server-side execution.

 ## Motivation